-Stuffed with broccoli, goat cheese and herbs, these fritters are golden brown on the outside and soft and tender on the inside.
+Stuffed with broccoli, goat cheese and herbs, these gluten-free broccoli fritters are golden brown on the outside and tender on the inside.

 While fritters come in many shapes and sizes the ones I’ve always been the most partial to are the vegetable-filled ones.
 You know the ones that are more vegetables than batter and served with a dipping sauce on the side.